SilasPenda/Loan-Risk-Flag-Prediciton/README.md

 * Creating dummy columns for machine learning
 * Grouping dependent and independent variables and scaling the independent variables appropriately
 * Train RandomForestClassifier model
+* Save model using joblib
-* Use model for predictions
+* Load model and use for predictions